monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - session
     - save main cursor positions per file and apply on load
-    - load last session by default?
+    - merge cursor positions from last session by default?
-    - global session for recent files?
+    - clean recent files (check for existance)

 - config
     - similar to session, but loads and merges (to handle multiple instances)